 It doesn't need to be Passover to enjoy this creative and crunchy spin on pizza.
 This dish is a great late night-snack or a shoe-in at the Seder dinner table.
 Did we mention it's also gluten-free?

-Prepare the palate for an unforgettable meal with this refreshing salad.
+This refreshing salad will prepare the palate for an unforgettable meal.
 Since citrus is often in season in the U.S. and Canada around Passover, this makes for the perfect healthy appetizer or side dish.

 Rather than make individual potato pancakes and poached eggs, take a note from the Swiss and make one big, communal potato cake (known as rösti in Switzerland and Germany) and top it with eggs poached in a muffin tin.